KMurphs/word-inventorier/README.md

 A range of utility classes are used to fetch the text when a URL is provided, preprocess the text (Handle special characters, lower case all the text, ...), serialize and deserialize the data structures, hashing the text into an ID that can be used later to skip re-processing the text if the processing result is stored in our database.

+``<Current Repository>/text-inventorier/scripts/misc.bat`` describes some of the commands used to configure the C# project in Visual Studio Code (VSCode).

 ## API and Productionization

 See ``<Current Repository>/text-inventorier/WebApp/``